eric2323223/resume/Resume.md

 # Peng Yin
 #### Solution architect

-[ Email ] (mailto://362753064@qq.com) * [ Cell phone ] 13709209733
+###### Email 362753064@qq.com
+###### Mobile  13709209733

 ### Personal Statement
-Solving techincial problem is my daily job, I love it since it alway make me think and learn more.
-I am good at learn new stuff and apply various idea/technologies to provide end to end solution.
-I love to share my thought and discuss with others.
 - 10+ years of IT experience with broad technical skillsets
-- Strong software development background with both backend and frontend development experience Strong analytical thinking and problem solving skills
+- Strong software development background with both backend and frontend development experience Strong analytical thinking and problem solving skills.
+- Experienced with end to end solution design.
+- Very good communication skills.
-- Clear minded and good at communication
+- Clear minded and good at communication.
-- Quick learner and open minded to new technology
+- Quick learner and open minded to new technology.
+- Love to share and discuss.

 ### Technical Skills
 ###### Java enterprise development